 It was during this period that the Latvians became known for their ruthlessness in putting down anti-Soviet rebellions.
 (The Cheka was also staffed quite heavily with Latvians, which did not make them any more popular.)

-In January 1919 it became the 1st Rifle Division of the Soviet Army of Latvia as it invaded Latvia following the withdrawal of Germany.
+In January 1919 it became the 1st Rifle Division of the Soviet Army of Latvia as it invaded Latvia following the end of WWI.
+It should be noted that the Soviet Latvian Division did not fight to conquer Latvia, but was simply the only power in the area as the Germans left.
 The division was brought up to nearly full strength by drafting locals.

-The Bolshevik regime in Latvia was initially welcomed, but lost no time in destroying that good will with its brutality.
+The Bolshevik regime in Latvia was initially welcomed, but lost no time in destroying that good will with its brutality and unpopular economic policies.
 It was soon greatly hated, and when the Freikorps attacked the Soviet Latvian Army quickly collapsed.
 Desertion was already high, but it became catastrophic as the division retreated.

 Utterly broken it was pulled back to refit.
 With there no longer being a Soviet Latvia, on 26 June 1919 it returned to being the Latvian Rifle Division, and was put into the 15th Army.